asharov/git-hammer/README.md

 will print out a progress report while it goes through all the commits in the repository.

-(Incidentally, you should make sure that the main development branch is the one checked out in the repository.
-Currently, using Git Hammer really doesn't make sense otherwise.)
+Usually, you want your main development branch to be checked out in the repository, and not change the checked-out branch when updating Git Hammer data.
+This makes the statistics more relevant for the whole development team.

 When the repository gets new development, first update the code in the repository to the latest version, and then run